multi-io/mydocs-pub/unfs/udp-possible-bug/readme.txt

 tick:/home on /tickhome type nfs (rw,udp,port=2049,mountport=2049,nfsvers=3,mountvers=3,addr=192.168.142.1)

-I'm experiencing the problem that a "ls /tickhome/olaf" on tack hangs indefinetely.
+The immediate problem is that a "ls /tickhome/olaf" on tack hangs indefinetely.

-When I strace the unfsd process, I can see that it receives NFS readdir calls every few seconds, and it also (apparently) answers them correctly with an NFS response packet.
+When straceing the unfsd process, you can see that it receives NFS readdir calls every few seconds, and it also (apparently) answers them correctly with an NFS response packet.